bennkeel/bennkeel.github.io/_projects/2022-09-01-ExhibitGraphics.md

 ---

 #### Tools Used
-* Adobe Illustrator, Photoshop, InDesign for graphic design
+* Adobe Illustrator, Photoshop, InDesign for graphic design and installation diagrams
-*
+* SketchUp for exhibit design